TomPace101/nanopore_diffusion/notes.md

 _TODO_ request modules should define folder structure for their filetypes The initial folder structure should be empty.
-Watch out, though, for circular dependency: locators depends on requestfile, so requestfile can't define the location of requestfiles!
+Watch out, though, for circular dependency: locators depends on requestfile (so that it can register locators as yaml classes), so requestfile can't define the location of requestfiles!
+The resolution is probably that requestfile should be split into two classes: one that handles yaml itself, including class registration, and another one defining the actual RequestFile* classes.
+Locators needs the first, but not the second, which needs locators (and the first).

+_TODO_ can jsconschema give less verbose errors?
+Or just generally more helpful ones?
+Maybe we do need to wrap those errors somehow.

 _TODO_ use the doit api instead of having a dodo file. http://pydoit.org/cmd_run.html#using-the-api